sterlp/spring-persistent-tasks/README.md

 Use for more advanced doc the [WIKI](https://github.com/sterlp/spring-persistent-tasks/wiki).
 The README contains a shorter how to use.

+# Known issues

+- spring-boot-devtools: cause java.lang.ClassCastException exceptions during the state serialization - this is a java/spring issue

 # DBs for storage

 ## Tested in the pipeline